se-edu/learningresources/contents/security/crossSiteScripting/crossSiteScripting.md

 That's a very nice picture! <br>
 Good photograph!

-However, are users limited to just typing in plain text?
+However, are users limited to just typing in text?
 This website does not check the input, thus users are able to use formatting HTML tags, such as `<b>` for bolding and `<i>` for italicizing.

 What happens when a user submits the following as a comment?